lizadeka/sales-data-analysis/README.md

 Selected Delimited → Next → Next → Column Data Format: Date (DMY)

-This successfully converted all text-formatted dates into real dates

-2. ❌ Extra Spaces in Cells

-Problem:Some cells had leading or trailing spaces, making them act like text even if they looked like dates.

-Fix:

-Used =TRIM([Order Date]) to remove unnecessary spaces

-Verified date recognition with =ISNUMBER(...)
+The moment I converted to DMY, the dates automatically adjusted to valid date format — no need for TRIM() or additional cleanup.

-3. ✅ Structured Reference Formula Saved the Day
+2. ✅ Structured Reference Formula Saved the Day

-Problem:Even after cleaning, traditional formulas in regular cells still returned #VALUE!.
+Problem:Even after converting the dates, regular formulas still behaved inconsistently.

 Solution:Using a structured reference formula inside a table: